killroy1971/ansible-satellite6-install/README.md

 This role's tasks may be controled using the following variables in default/main.yml:
 Note: All of these values are currently set to False.

-* rhn_registration: True or False
+*  standalone_task: True or False
-  - Add the Satellite 6.2+ Pool ID to the server.
+  - Add the Satellite 6.2+ Pool ID to the server, clear the yum cache, and update all packages.
 * make_satellite: True or False
   - Configure the raw disk/volume, set up firewalld, install Satellite packages, and set up the Satellite server using an answer file.